websanco/liferay-learn/docs/dxp-cloud/latest/en/reference/platform-limitations.md

 * **Wildcard SSL Certificates**: Wildcard certificates are not supported for Liferay's auto-generated SSL certificates.
 However, you may configure your instance with custom Wildcard SSL certificates.

+* **TCP Port Status**: Some TCP ports may show as open, even if no external traffic can reach the customer environment using it.
+This is because the ports are open for other projects sharing the same disk on the server, though it is does not present a security risk for your environment.

 ## VPN Servers

 These limitations apply if you have connected a [VPN server](../infrastructure-and-operations/networking/vpn-integration-overview.md) to the services in your environment: